Code-Institute-Submissions/BrazilianSimon/README.md

 - **'Golden Yellow'** #FFDF00: symbolizes the country's riches.
 - **'St Patricks Blue'** #002776: symbolizes the Brazilian sky and rivers.
 - **'White'** #FFFFFF: means the desire for peace.

+#### Background:
+The image that is fixed in the website's background was taken from [FreePik](https://www.freepik.com/).
+I manually resized the image using a tool called [PhotoPea](https://www.photopea.com/), having accurately sized images reduces the load time of the website.